github-aws-runners/terraform-aws-github-runner/lambdas/services/microvm-lifecycle-hooks/README.md

 The entrypoint must write exactly `ready\n` to file descriptor 3 after the runner is ready.
 The JIT configuration, storage context, and AWS credential environment variables are not passed to the child process. `/terminate` sends `SIGTERM` to the detached process group and escalates to `SIGKILL` after the grace period.

+After the runner entrypoint exits on its own, the hook closes its HTTP server and exits with status `0` only when the runner exited cleanly.
+In the documented s6-overlay image layout above, that makes the foreground container command exit so s6 can stop the remaining image services and shut down the application container's PID 1.
+This path does not require `lambda:TerminateMicrovm` in the runner role.
+AWS documents only explicit termination and maximum duration as MicroVM termination triggers, so retain trusted control-plane cleanup and the maximum duration as failure backstops, and verify the container-exit behavior against a restored MicroVM before relying on it operationally.

 Useful environment variables are:

 | Variable                          | Default                      | Purpose                                       |